EasonShi0624/EasonShi0624.github.io/_pages/about.md

 <span class='anchor' id='gallery'></span>
 # 📸 Gallery
-Beyond academics, I'm an enthusiast in photography and filming. <br>
+Beyond academics, I'm an enthusiast in photography and filming.
+Emotions and feelings fleet away easily, but images live.<br>
 **"Photography is the simultaneous recognition, in a fraction of a second, of the significance of an event." ―― Henri Cartier-Bresson** <br>
 ## Film
 - *2021.06* · <strong style="color: #4b6aa1;"><a href="https://b23.tv/WfBtY3f" style="color: #4b6aa1; text-decoration: none;">Net</a></strong> (Microfilm) — Assistant Camera & Scriptwriter